 This recipe was inspired by this one but I made several changes that tweaked the flavors toward our preferences.
 I like fresh tomatoes better than sun-dried, thus the Roma tomatoes.
 That added more liquid, which is why I’ve made comments about simmering until the sauce is thick.

-Chicken thighs can take a lot of heat without becoming tough, and I find that they just take on more flavor as you simmer the sauce.
-If you used chicken breasts for this, they’d need much less cooking and I’d add them back to the pan later in the simmering process.
+Chicken thighs can take a lot of heat without becoming tough, and they just take on more flavor as you simmer the sauce.
+If you used chicken breasts for this, they’d need much less cooking and I’d add them back to the pan later in the simmering process so they remain tender.

 Marinated artichoke hearts contain lots of savory herbs plus the vinegar from the marinade for tartness.
 I added lemon juice for more acidity, which brings out all the other flavors.

-Last, the nutritional yeast gives a cheesy tang and umami that we love.
-Not everyone does, though, so if you can eat dairy and prefer that flavoring, you could toss in a little Parmesan instead.
+The nutritional yeast gives a cheesy tang and umami.
+Not everyone enjoys the slightly yeasty flavor, though, so if you can eat dairy, you could toss in a little Parmesan instead.

 My taste-testers declared this to be “really good” which is high praise in my house.
 There were also no leftovers, another clue that it was good!
 I hope you have a chance to make this recipe and let me know in the comments if you did.